Premanshu22/Premanshu22/README.md

 ---

 ### 🧑‍💻 About Me
+- 👨‍💻 I code like a knight defends — with discipline and precision.
 - 🎓 Final Year B.Tech CSE student at MAKAUT
 - 💼 Working on projects in Java, MERN, AI
 - 📈 Preparing for placements: TCS, Cognizant, Deloitte